slyedoc/blackbird/crates/common/readme.md

 # Sly Common

-This is for shared setup for bevy app
+This is for shared setup for bevy